CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unicast conditional-advertise enable</h>

-Turns BGP conditional advertisement on or off for IPv6.
+Turns BGP conditional advertisement on or off for IPv6 for the peer group.
 The default setting is `off`.

 ### Command Syntax